 Step 1: Decide

 Are you in or out?
-You don’t have to give up alcohol for good, or go cold turkey for a whole month (you’re probably better off cutting back instead of going hard on the abstinence for Dry July and Sober October if you’re going to rebound with a blowout drinking sesh).
+There is no pressure.
+This is up to you.
+You don’t have to give up alcohol for good, or go cold turkey for a whole month (you're probably better off cutting back instead of going hard on the abstinence for Sober October if you’re only going to rebound with a big blowout drinking sesh as soon as you finish!).
 But giving no/lo a go ain’t gonna work if you don’t want to do it.
 So, if booze is still delivering a quality of life that you’re into and it’s not being a downer in other areas of your life, then go you good thing.
 But if alcohol is taking up a wee bit too much space then, welcome to the alternative, where the fun and flavour can continue, and you can feel better.

 Step 2: Learn

 Don’t worry, we’re not talking research.
 Just conduct a mild appraisal of your habits and preferences: note what you like to drink, when you like to drink certain drinks, why you like them, who you like to drink them with, and where.
-All of this intel will help you identify what type of non alcoholic drinks are good for you: beer, spirits, ready-to-drink blends, aperitif, sparkling or cider.
+Use an app like Less to track your alcohol intake.
+All of this intel will help you identify when and where you need alternatives on hand and to plan accordingly.
+It will also indicate what type of non alcoholic drinks are good for you: beer, spirits, ready-to-drink blends, aperitif, sparkling or cider.
 Or all of the above!

 Step 3: Select

-There’s a tonne of non alcoholic products out there.
-It can be hard to know what to choose.
+Going no/lo is not giving up drinking.
+It means re-thinking what you drink.
+So sample some products.
+There’s a lot of non alcoholic drinks out there, so it can be hard to know what to choose.
+Just remember, there is often a non alcoholic equivalent for whatever your drink of choice is, bet it beer, G&T, wine, bubbles or cider.
+There's even mojitos and Spritz!
 Your best bet is to find a non alcoholic bottle shop online - hello Wisecrack Drinks!
 We act like an aggregator, bringing the best non alcoholic drinks together in each category.
-Check out our tasting notes and other product info to select the right non alcoholic drinks for you.
+We include tasting notes on each product description so you can select the right non alcoholic drinks for you.

 Step 4: Drink

-Crack it open and drink.
-Now that alcohol isn’t present to dull your tastebuds, eventually you should be able to pick up a range of delicious flavours you’ve never noticed before.
-And this transforms the drinking experience into one of truly savouring the moment (mindful drinking), instead of drinking for drinking’s sake.
+Non alcoholic drinks can help your dopamine receptors reset, acting as a treat even though you've taken away the alcohol.
+So the initial blur that comes from cutting booze back can be mitigated.
+And once alcohol isn’t present to dull your tastebuds, you'll eventually be able to discern more flavours again that alcohol masks.
+This transforms the drinking experience into something worth savouring (AKA Mindful Drinking!), instead of drinking for drinking’s sake.
 Revolutionary.
-Plus, you’re getting a stack more benefits like no/lo sugar and calories.
-But the best part: get ready for better health, mood, sleep, energy and happiness.
-Now you get to weigh up if the momentary buzz you get from alcohol is worth the trade for all those gains.
+Plus, you’re getting a stack more benefits like no/lo sugar and calories, and better mood, sleep, and energy.
+After a while of no/lo dabbling and drinking this way in different settings, weigh up if the momentary buzz you get from alcohol is worth the trade for all those gains.

 Step 5: Adjust